 - Things considered lucky and unlucky

 - How can sellers benefit from this

 So without further ado, let’s begin with the question – What is the Chinese new year…

 Popularly known as Chunjie (Chinese for the Spring Festival), Chinese New year marks the end of the coldest days.
 It is one of the biggest traditional festivals celebrated in East Asian countries like Malaysia, China, Singapore, Philipines, North, and South Korea.

 This festival is celebrated according to Chinese zodiac on a 12-year cycle.
 In this every year is represented by a specific animal.
-The year 2020 is the Year Of Rat.
+The year 2021 is the Year Of OX.

 Yes!!
 There is no doubt that the Chinese Lunar year has been the biggest source of income for sellers in South East Asian Countries.
 Sellers associated with Online marketplaces like Shopee, Lazada and Aliexpress desperately wait for this grand opportunity.